A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?: Conclusion and Discussion

 \subsection{Limitations of this study}

-\begin{itemize} \item In the experiments, the scale of data is relatively limited (million-scale, not billion). \item Although there are various visual tasks, our study only covers a few of them.
-Extending our observations to other visual tasks such as depth estimation, instance segmentation, keypoint detection, and other data domains such as language is future work. \item We only examined ResNet as a network architecture (no Transformers). \item The theoretical results assume several conditions that may contradict the actual setting in the experiments.
+\begin{itemize} \item In the experiments, the scale of data is relatively limited (million-scale, not billion). \item We only examined ResNet as a network architecture (no Transformers). \item Although there are various visual tasks, our study only covers a few of them.
+Extending our observations to other visual tasks such as depth estimation, instance segmentation, and keypoint detection, as well as to other data domains such as language is future work. \item The theoretical results assume several conditions that may contradict the actual setting in the experiments.
 For example, our theory relies on ASGD instead of vanilla SGD.
-Also, the optimal weights after fine-tuning are assumed to be close to the pre-training solution, which is not necessarily satisfied in the actual transfer learning setting. \end{itemize}
+Also, the task types are assumed to be identical for the pre-training and fine-tuning tasks. \item In this study, we focus on finding a general rule of transfer learning, rather than improving absolute performance on specific tasks.
+We used popular vision tasks such as classification and ready-made rendering settings that is not designed to pre-train for the tasks.
+We expect to observe more performance gain with other syn2real-friendly tasks such as optical flow and elaborate rendering settings in future work. \end{itemize}